jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-76.md

-### 76. The motion of the fire-aether while moving among the globules of the air-aether
+### 76. The motion of the fire-aether while moving among the air-aether globules

+The fire-aether particles move among the air-aether globules.
+They have:
+- straight motion:
-The particles of the 1st Element, while moving among the globules of the second element, indeed has straight motion from poles AB to the Sun, and from the Sun to the ecliptic YM, and circular motion around the poles common to the whole sky AMBY;
+  - from poles `AB` to the Sun, and
+  - from the Sun to the ecliptic `YM`
+- circular motion around the poles common to the whole sky `AMBY`

 But also, it spends the greatest and most significant part of its motion in constantly changing the shapes of its small particles, so that it can accurately fill all the small angles through which it passes:

-Hence, its force, being greatly divided, is weaker; and each of its small particles follows the motions of the neighboring globules of the second element, always ready to exit those narrow spaces where it is forced into such oblique motions, and to proceed straight towards any parts.
+Hence, its force, being greatly divided, is weaker.

+Each of its small particles follows the motions of the neighboring air-aether globules, always ready to exit those narrow spaces where it is forced into such oblique motions, and to proceed straight towards any parts.

-But the matter accumulated in the body of the Sun has very great force there, due to the agreement of all its parts in the same very rapid motions, and it spends all its forces in propelling the surrounding globules of the second element here and there.
+But the matter accumulated in the body of the Sun has very great force there due to the agreement of all its parts in the same very rapid motions.
+They spend all their forces in propelling the surrounding air-aether globules here and there.

 ### 77. How the Sun's light spreads not only towards the ecliptic but also towards the poles.

-The particles of the 1st Element contributes to that action called light.
+The fire-aether particles contribute to that action called light.

 That action spreads not only towards the ecliptic but also towards the poles in all directions.

-For first, if we assume there is some space in H filled only with the matter of the first element and yet large enough to accommodate one or more of the globules of the second element, it is not doubtful that at the same moment in time, all the globules contained in the cone dHf, whose base is the concave hemisphere def, would approach towards it.
+For first, if we assume there is some space in H filled only with the matter of the first element and yet large enough to accommodate one or more of the air-aether globules, it is not doubtful that at the same moment in time, all the globules contained in the cone dHf, whose base is the concave hemisphere def, would approach towards it.

 ### 78. How It Spreads Along the Ecliptic

-This has already been demonstrated above concerning the small spheres contained within a triangle whose base is a semicircle of the solar ecliptic, although no action of the first element has yet been observed;
+This has already been demonstrated above concerning the small spheres contained within a triangle whose base is a semicircle of the solar ecliptic, although no action of the first element has yet been observed.

 But now this same phenomenon, along with the remaining spheres contained within the entire cone, will become clearer through the operation of this first element.